Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Convergence Analysis

-See Appendix~\ref{app:thm:convergence} for the proof. \end{theorem} Theorem~\ref{thm:convergence} shows that \texttt{StyleDDG} reaches a stationary point for general non-convex models at a rate of $\mathcal{O}(1 / \sqrt{K})$.
-To be specific, after running \texttt{StyleDDG} for $K$ iterations with a learning rate proportional to $1 / \sqrt{K+1}$, the running average ($\frac1{K+1} \sum_{k=0}^K{(\cdot)}$) of global gradient norm expectations ($\mathbb{E}{[\| \nabla{F}(\cdot) \|]}$) evaluated at the average model $\bar{\theta}^{(k)}$, is proportional to $1 / \sqrt{K+1}$.
-Therefore, this bound becomes arbitrarily small as the training progresses, i.e., by increasing $K$.
-Further, in Theorem~\ref{thm:convergence}, problem-related parameters of Assumptions~\ref{assump:smooth} and \ref{assump:h}, i.e., multivariate smoothness parameters $\beta_{\theta, i}$ and $\beta_{\Psi, i}$, Lipschitz constant $D_{i,\ell}$, upper bound $U_{i,\ell}$ and lower bound $\gamma_{i,\ell}$, are all captured in the univariate smoothness parameter $\beta$ derived in Lemma~\ref{lemma:smooth}.
-We see in Eq.~\eqref{eqn:convergence} that a lower smoothness value $\beta$ and a better-connected graph, i.e., smaller spectral radius $\rho$, results in a smaller upper bound in Eq.~\eqref{eqn:convergence}.
-Consequently, in such cases, convergence is achieved in a lower number of total iterations $K$.
+\end{theorem} Theorem~\ref{thm:convergence} shows that \textsc{StyleDDG} reaches a stationary point for general non-convex models at a rate of $\mathcal{O}(1 / \sqrt{K})$.
+To be specific, after running \textsc{StyleDDG} for $K$ iterations with a learning rate proportional to $1 / \sqrt{K+1}$, the running average ($\frac1{K+1} \sum_{k=0}^K{(\cdot)}$) of global gradient norm expectations ($\mathbb{E}{[\| \nabla{F}(\cdot) \|]}$), evaluated at the average model $\bar{\theta}^{(k)}$, is proportional to $1 / \sqrt{K+1}$.
+This bound becomes arbitrarily small as training progresses, i.e., as $K$ increases.
+Additionally, in Theorem~\ref{thm:convergence}, ML model-related parameters of Assumptions~\ref{assump:smooth} and \ref{assump:h}, i.e., multivariate smoothness parameters $\beta_{\theta, i}$ and $\beta_{\Psi, i}$, Lipschitz constant $D_{i,\ell}$ and the upper bound $U_{i,\ell}$, are all captured in the univariate smoothness parameter $\beta$ derived in Proposition~\ref{proposition:smooth}.
+We see in Eq.~\eqref{eqn:convergence} that a lower smoothness value $\beta$, as well as a better-connected D2D graph (i.e., smaller spectral radius $\rho$), results in a smaller upper bound in Eq.~\eqref{eqn:convergence}, accelerating the convergence speed accordingly.